 World Religions (Online) follows Option E: Ecumenical and Interreligious Issues in the Bishops’ Framework and begins with a discussion of Vatican II and the Church’s teaching on ecumenism, religious tolerance, and inter-faith dialogue recognizing non-Christian religions.
 The course then examines the eastern religions including Hinduism, Buddhism, Taoism, Confucianism, and Shinto.
 The course ends with the study of Judaism, Islam, and Christianity including other rites of Catholicism and Protestant faiths.
 This online section of World Religions is not UC-approved.

 Pre-requisite: Student must be a senior, have passed all required religious studies courses, and receive approval from the department chair and summer school principal.
-Criteria for enrollment is based on the following:

 $1500 (deadline to register is May 1 if space remaining)